 Faculty Research Interests

-Research in the sciences at Gonzaga University covers a wide range of topics at the cutting edge of science, not just in the traditional definitions of the disciplines, but at the interface of biology, chemistry and physics as well.
-Below you will find short descriptions of the individual research interests and/or available projects in faculty labs.
-If you are interested in any of these projects, or even if you simply have questions, please contact the faculty member directly.
+Research in the sciences at Gonzaga University covers a broad range of topics.
+In addition to the traditional definitions of the disciplines, we offer cutting-edge research at the interface of biology, chemistry, mathematics and physics.
+Below you will find short descriptions of the individual research interests and/or projects in faculty labs.

 Scroll down to view more detailed information for all faculty members, or click on a faculty member’s name to go to that specific laboratory.

 Kirk Anders: Eukaryotic Genetics Using Yeast as a Model Organism

 Betsy Bancroft: The Ecology and Conservation of Aquatic Systems